ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDN.md

 Information about endpoints is not part of this section as it is present in the **ACI** table.

-For the instructions on how to collect APIC-related information, please check [Add Cisco APIC API](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md).
+For instructions on how to collect APIC-related information, please check [Add Cisco APIC API](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md).

 ### Controllers